KubaTworek/Restaurant-Management-System/README.md

 # Restaurant Management System
-> Project is REST API based on CRUD methods.
-Project was written in Java and Spring.
-Project of database was created with using best practices.
-Database was implemented in MySql.
-Restaurant gives us opportunity to manage menu, orders and employees.
-It gives us possibility to get some stats about restaurant and managing all staff.
-App was written with Clean Code and OOP programming practice.
-Unit and integration tests were code using JUnit and Mockito.
+> REST APIs based on CRUD methods.
+The project was written in Java using Spring.
+The database tries to maintain a third normal form, it was built on an internal H2 database.
+The Admin position gives us the ability to manage the restaurant, modify the menu and employees, and collect information on placed orders.
+User privileges allow us to place orders, while we don't even need to be authenticated to view the menu.
+The project has been written in accordance with the principles of Clean Code and good object-oriented programming practices.
+All classes and methods have been tested with unit and integration tests.

 ## Table of Contents